fog/fog-azure-rm/lib/fog/azurerm/docs/compute.md

         sku: '14.04.2-LTS',                        # Not required if custom image is being used
         version: 'latest',                         # Not required if custom image is being used
         platform: 'Linux',
-        is_from_custom_image: false,               # By setting it to true, will create this VM from provided VHD image.
+        vhd_path: '<Path of VHD>',                 # Optional, if you want to create the VM from a custom image.
-        vhd_path: '<Path of VHD>',                 # Should be uploaded at some storage account in same resource group.
         custom_data: 'echo customData',            # Optional, if you want to add custom data in this VM.
     )
 ```